South Carolina Court Records

 What are South Carolina Traffic Tickets?

 South Carolina law enforcement issue traffic tickets as evidence of traffic law violations.
-Traffic offenses are categorized as either moving or non-moving violations.
-Moving violations deal with vehicles in motion, such as exceeding the speed limit, driving under the influence, and hitting and running.
+Traffic offenses may be categorized as either moving or non-moving violations.
+Moving violations pertain to vehicles in motion, such as exceeding the speed limit, driving under the influence, and hitting and running.
 Non-moving violations involve a stationary form of the vehicle, which includes parking tickets or parking citations.
-Traffic tickets have various penalties depending on the offense.
+Traffic tickets typically have various penalties depending on the offense.
 Such penalties include paying fines, but if the misdeed is of higher degree, the offender may be charged for a criminal offense.
-Failure to pay the fines may also constitute prosecution in the court of law, which can lead to cancellation or suspension of driver’s license.
-A decision to pay a traffic ticket means an admission of guilt.
-If an individual is issued a traffic ticket, it is best to pay the fine as soon as possible.
+Failure to pay the fines may also necessitate prosecution in the court of law, which can lead to cancellation or suspension of driver’s license.
+A decision to pay a traffic ticket may be considered an admission of guilt.
+Consequently, motorists who receive traffic tickets are advised to either pay or contest them within the specified time frame.

-South Carolina employs a point system to access driving records and determine if the traffic law violator is worthy of operating motor vehicles.
+South Carolina employs a point system to access driving records and determine if the traffic law violator is sufficiently capable of operating motor vehicles.
 The South Carolina Department of Motor Vehicles is the central repository for driving records in South Carolina.

 - The name of the person involved in the record, unless said person is a juvenile